magento/devdocs/src/cloud/project/new-relic.md

 -  Logs for cloud services from the `var/log/platform/<project-ID>` directory
 -  Fastly CDN and WAF logs

-As soon as your project is connected to New Relic, you can use the New Relic Logs service to complete tasks like the following:
+When your project is connected to New Relic, you can use the New Relic Logs service to complete tasks like the following:

 -  Use [New Relic queries][New Relic query syntax for logs] to search aggregated log data
 -  Visualize log data through the New Relic Logs application